 #2 Go to special — The Go to special function in Excel allows you to highlight cells containing specific content, such as constants, formulas, and text.
 This helps you check whether all inputs are constants and all outputs are formulas.

-#3 Trace precedents and dependents — Tracing precedents identify what precedes the cell you would like to check (i.e., check which inputs are used in a formula) while tracing dependents identifies where an input cell flows into (i.e. which formulas use that input).
+#3 Trace precedents and dependents — Tracing precedents identifies what precedes the cell you would like to check (i.e., check which inputs are used in a formula) while tracing dependents identifies where an input cell flows into (i.e., which formulas use that input).

-This has been a guide to financial modeling interview questions and answers.
-We’ve also published numerous other types of interview guides.
-The best way to be good at interviews is practice, so we recommend reading the most common questions and answers below to be sure you’re prepared for anything!
+Thank you for reading CFI’s guide to financial modeling interview questions and answers.
+We’ve also published numerous other interview guides.
+The best way to be good at interviews is to practice, so we recommend reading the most common questions and answers below to be sure you’re prepared for anything!

 Here are our most popular interview guides (questions and answers):